 \subsection{General Utility}

-We use three utility measures, pMSE score \citep{snoke2018general}, Wasserstein randomization test \citep{arnold2020really}, and k-marginals \citep{task2021km} to assess the similarity in distribution.
+We use three utility measures, pMSE score \citep{snoke2018general}, Wasserstein randomization test \citep{arnold2020really}, and k-marginals \citep{task2021km} to assess the similarity in distribution between the raw and synthetic data.
 The idea behind the pMSE score is that if the synthetic version shares close statistical properties with the original one, the logistic regression model will not classify the observations of the two datasets well.
 After obtaining the synthetic dataset, we combine the sensitive and the synthetic datasets and train the logistic regression model to predict which observation belongs to which dataset.
 Let $\hat{p}_i$ be the predicted probability for observation $i^{th}$, $N$ be the total number of observations in the combined dataset, and $c$ be the proportion of synthetic data, then pMSE = $(1/N) \sum_{i=1}^N (\hat{p}_i - c)^2$.
 The pMSE score ranges from 0 to 0.25, and the lower the score is, the better.
-We test our methods using a regression model with (denoted pMSE WI in Table \ref{tab: sim_general_utility}) and without interactive effects (pMSE WOI) between variables.
+We test our methods using a regression model with interaction (denoted pMSE WI in Table \ref{tab: sim_general_utility}) and without interaction effect (pMSE WOI) between variables.
 As the model with interaction is more complex than the one without, we anticipate that it is more likely to distinguish between the two versions better, leading to a higher pMSE score.

 \citet{arnold2020really} proposed the Wasserstein randomization test (WRT) as a way to standardize data utility comparison using the Wasserstein metric.
-First, we swap a random observation between two datasets and find their distance for a large number of times, such as 1,000 or 10,000.
-Then, we can approximate the null distribution of the distances by taking its median.
+In order to conduct this test, we find the Wasserstein distance between two datasets after swapping a random observation between them and repeat this procedure a large number of times, such as 1,000 or 10,000.
+After that, we can approximate the null distribution of the distances by taking its median.
 Finally, we compute the ratio by dividing the Wasserstein distance between the original and synthetic datasets and the null distribution.
 A ratio of 0 means that the original version is exactly the same as the synthetic version, and higher scores indicate greater distributional differences.